zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 If a southbound service needs to consume the Zowe JWT token from a HTTP request header to participate in the Zowe SSO, you can define a custom HTTP header name as part of the Gateway configuration.
 The southbound service must use the `zoweJwt` scheme in order to leverage this functionality.
 Once the HTTP header name is defined, each request to the southbound service contains the JWT token in the custom header.

+Another use case is when the southbound service needs to consume the passticket from a custom header to participate in the Zowe SSO.
+The southbound service must use the `httpBasicPassTicket` scheme in order to leverage this functionality.
+Once the HTTP header name is defined, each request to the southbound service contains the passticket in the custom header.

 Use the following procedure to add the custom HTTP header.

 **Follow these steps:**